OdysLam/clyell/_posts/2020/2020-04-20-balena-nginx-rpi.md

 ## Webserver

 In our case, to keep things as simple and **as lightweight** as possible, we will be serving a static website using a static webserver, **Nginx**.
-It is one of the oldest and most performant webservers, allowing us to serve up to 1000 users without our Raspberry breaking a sweat.
+It is one of the oldest and most performing webservers, allowing us to serve up to 1000 users without our Raspberry breaking a sweat.